-However, under Section 162(m) of the Internal Revenue Code, enacted by Congress in the Omnibus Budget Reconciliation Act of 1993, firms may not deduct for federal income tax purposes non-performance-based annual compensation to top executives in excess of one million dollars.
-If an option is in the money at the time of the grant, at least some of its value is not performance-based, and it therefore counts against the \$1 million deduction limit for tax purposes (see Perry and Zenner (2001) for further discussion).
-Thus, backdating option grants seems to violate the spirit of section 162(m), because the options are in the money at the time of the decision of the grant date, even though they were set to be at the money at the declared grant date.
-We are not aware of any IRS rulings that clarify its position on this issue or any IRS actions against firms for this specific reason, but it is conceivable that the IRS takes the position that firms that backdate option grants have violated section 162(m).
+federal income tax purposes non-performance-based annual compensation to top executives in excess of \$1 million.
+If an option is in the money at the time of the grant, at least some of its value is not performance-based, and it therefore counts against the \$1 million deduction limit for tax purposes (see Perry and Zenner, 2001, for further discussion).
+Thus, backdating option grants seems to violate the spirit of Section 162(m), because the options are in the money at the time of the decision of the grant date, even though they were set to be at the money at the declared grant date.
+We are not aware of any Internal Revenue Service (IRS) rulings that clarify its position on this issue or any IRS actions against firms for this specific reason, but it is conceivable that the IRS takes the position that firms that backdate option grants have violated Section 162(m).

-Recent evidence suggests that the SEC has adopted the view that backdating violates securities laws and constitutes financial fraud when firms fail to record as compensation expense the amount by which the option grants were actually in the money at the time the grant decision was made.
-For instance, in a complaint filed by the SEC

-&lt;sup>5 Incentive stock options, often referred to as qualified stock options, differ in that if the appropriate holding period conditions are met, individual taxes are deferred until the individual sells the stock.
-Then, the difference between the sales price and the exercise price is taxed at capital gains rates.
-One drawback, however, is that unless the qualified options are sold within the year and thus converted to "non-qualified" status, the spread between the exercise price and the market price at the time of exercise is considered as income in the computation of the Alternative Minimum Tax.
-This obviously limits the appeal of incentive against Peregrine Systems, Inc. in June of 2003, the SEC alleged that Peregrine's option plan administrator used a "look back" process between quarterly Board meetings to identify the day with the lowest stock price over the interval and then declared this date to be the grant date.
+Recent evidence suggests that the SEC has adopted the view that backdating violates securities laws and constitutes financial fraud when firms fail to record as compensation expense the amount by which the option grants were in the money at the time the grant decision was made.
+For instance, in a complaint filed by the SEC against Peregrine Systems Inc. in June 2003, the SEC alleged that Peregrine's option plan administrator used a look-back process between quarterly board meetings to identify the day with the lowest stock price over the interval and then declared this date to be the grant date.
 The SEC views this as a form of financial fraud because it resulted in the understatement of compensation expenses.
 Specifically, quoting from the SEC complaint, "Under the applicable accounting rules, any positive difference in the stock price between the exercise price and that on the measurement date (here, the date on which the Stock Administrator looked back) had to be accounted for as compensation expense.
 By failing to record the compensation expense, Peregrine understated its expenses by approximately \$90 million."

-A Wall Street Journal (WSJ) article on November 3, 2005, entitled "Mercury Interactive Executives Resign in Wake of Probe," provides further evidence of SEC investigations into backdating of option grant dates.
+A Wall Street Journal (2005) article provides further evidence of SEC investigations into backdating of option grant dates.
 As a result of an SEC inquiry launched in November 2004, investigators identified 49 instances at Mercury Interactive Corp. in which option grant dates were determined on a backdated basis between January 1996 and April 2002.
 The article also notes that Mercury Interactive's new executive believes that the SEC has inquired into the option-accounting practice of 30 to 40 other Silicon Valley firms.
-A follow-up article on Forbes.com entitled "Thumbs on the Scale," dated November 28, 2005, states that "the SEC, tipped off a year ago that companies were backdating stock option grants, is eager to widen its investigation into what it calls secret executive compensation of the sort that tarred Kozlowski, GE's Jack F. Welch Jr. and Tyson Foods' billionaire founder, Donald Tyson.
-Lynn Turner, a former SEC chief stock options to corporate executives.
-In addition to the complex tax issues for individuals, the corporation receives no tax deduction associated with incentive stock options.

-accountant, suspects it's a fairly common practice and 'bigger than most people realize.'

-Adds a Silicon Valley lawyer who asked not to be named: 'I'd be surprised if there was even one public tech company that did not employ this practice in those [bubble] years.''
+A follow-up article on Forbes.com (2005) states that "the SEC, tipped off a year ago that companies were backdating stock option grants, is eager to widen its investigation into what it calls secret executive compensation of the sort that tarred Kozlowski, GE's Jack F. Welch Jr. and Tyson Foods' billionaire founder, Donald Tyson.
+Lynn Turner, a former SEC chief accountant, suspects it's a fairly common practice and 'bigger than most people realize.'
+Adds a Silicon Valley lawyer who asked not to be named: 'I'd be surprised if there was even one public tech company that did not employ this practice in those [bubble] years.''6